 Well written letters with no spelling or grammatical errors

 This one should be self-explanatory.
-Take the time to review and edit your letter before sending.
+Take the time to review and edit your letter before sending it.

 Hand deliver a hard copy of your letter

 This one isn’t always possible or feasible.
 But, if you or your agent have a relationship with the seller where hand-delivering a letter would be appropriate, go for it.
 Printing out a hard copy of your letter and taking the time to deliver it shows a commitment to your offer and the home itself.

 Don’t write a letter if it’s not genuine.
 Telling the sellers how much you LOVE their home and can’t wait to raise a family there, doesn’t hold much water if it is accompanied by an undesirable offer.